Students earn a total of 18 semester credits for the successful completion of the program. The following courses will be offered:

 In addition to these courses, students are required to participate in a variety of group activities, including concerts, festivals, and trips to historic sites.
 Participants are responsible for negotiating credits with their academic advisor before departure.

 Program fees are equal to tuition, room, and board for one semester at Earlham.
 The program covers academic and educational costs, including tuition, field excursions, accommodations, meals, and administrative costs during the program.
-A deposit of $350 is required after acceptance into the program, which is a part of the total cost.

 Each student must budget for additional money to cover round-trip airfare, passport and visa fees, personal expenses, such as books, gifts, and costs during independent travel periods.